astronomer/docs/astro/best-practices/deploy-with-api.md

 ## Prerequisites

-This use case assumes you have:
+These use cases assume you have:

 - Sufficient permissions to deploy code to your Astro Deployments
 - At least one Astro Deployment